watsonx.ai for SOAR Analysts

 Function - watsonx.ai Converse via Notes

 Allow conversation in an incident’s Notes tab.
-Previous notes in a reply chain will be included as context to the LLM.
+Will take a portion of previous notes in the reply chain as context.

 Inputs: